Unsupervised Learning

 The followings are procedures of anomaly detection:

-- Choose $n$ features $x_j$ that you think might be indicative of anomalous examples;
+features that you think might be indicative of anomalous examples; - Fit parameters

 Evaluating anomaly detection system